RI-SE/smirk/docs/ML Component Specification.md

 - Verification Data [P]

 **Peer-reviewed publications**
+- Liu, Qi, Qin, Shi, and Jia, 2018.
+[Path Aggregation Network for Instance Segmentation](https://arxiv.org/abs/1803.01534).
+In *Proc. of the IEEE Conference on Computer Vision and Pattern Recognition*, pp. 8759-8768.
 - Redmon, Diwala, Girshik, and Farhadi, 2016.
 [You Only Look Once: Unified, Real-Time Object Detection](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Redmon_You_Only_Look_CVPR_2016_paper.pdf).
 In *Proc. of the IEEE Conference on Computer Vision and Pattern Recognition*, pp. 779-788.

 **Gray literature and white papers**